-BUS 114 Personal Finance
+BUS 114 Personal Finance 3 credits 3 class hours

 Designed to help individuals analyze and direct their own financial affairs.
 Students will practice and apply skills to begin a lifelong journey of personal financial planning.
 This course will provide strategies for managing personal financial resources, buying decisions, insurance, investing, and retirement planning.
 Open to all students.